-- .1 Unless occupied by authorized personnel, the Evidence Room doors shall be kept closed and locked. - .2 Access to the Evidence Room is limited to the following personnel: - Evidence Custodian - Designated back-up personnel - Person(s) designated to conduct audits and/or inspections in the presence of the Evidence Custodian. - Other persons who have legitimate business there, but only while conducting said business. - .3 Keys to the evidence room are assigned to the Evidence Custodian.
-That person maintains one set, and another is stored in a safe in the patrol office.
-Only the Evidence Custodian and designated back-up personnel acting in the absence of the Evidence Custodian will have access to that safe.
-Whenever a key is removed or replaced, the person will complete the required information on the Evidence Room Key Log.
-The log will include the name of the person removing / replacing the key, the date and time removed / replaced, and the signed initials of the patrol supervisor witnessing the key removal / replacement.
+.1 Unless occupied by authorized personnel, the Evidence Room doors shall be kept closed and locked at all times.

+.2 Access to the Evidence Room is limited to the following personnel:

+- Evidence Custodian - Designated back-up personnel - Person(s) designated to conduct audits and/or inspections in the presence of the Evidence Custodian. - Other persons who have legitimate business there, but only while conducting said business.

+.3 Access to the HCC Campus Police Department Evidence Room will restricted using an electronic door locking system.
+The door to the Evidence Room is to remain shut and locked at all times.
+The electronic door locking system can be used to track proximity card entries into the Evidence Room.

-- .4 Persons having business with the Evidence Custodian are not to enter the Evidence Room.
+.4 Persons having business with the Evidence Custodian are not to enter the Evidence Room.
 They are to advise the Evidence Custodian of what they need and it will be handed out to them.
-Persons may enter the Evidence Room as needed to work with or assist the Evidence Custodian. - .5 Items of property requiring added protection, to include money, precious metals, jewelry, gemstones, weapons, narcotics, and dangerous drugs are to be stored in the secured area located within the evidence room.
+Persons may enter the Evidence Room as needed to work with or assist the Evidence Custodian.

+.5 Items of property requiring added protection, to include money, precious metals, jewelry, gemstones, weapons, narcotics, and dangerous drugs are to be stored in the secured area located within the evidence room.
 This includes evidentiary and non-evidentiary property.